OpenNMT/OpenNMT/docs/tools/servers.md

   beam_size: 5
 ```

-By default, it uses the file in tools/rest_config.yml but you can modify with ```--mode_config the location.
+By default, it uses the file in tools/rest_config.yml but you can modify with `--mode_config the location`.

 ```bash